Sunken Gardens (Huntington, Indiana)

-Sunken Gardens is a historic public park and garden complex located at Huntington, Huntington County, Indiana.
+Sunken Gardens is a historic public park and garden complex located at Huntington, Indiana.
 It was designed by the Chicago Landscape Co. in 1923, and completed in 1929.
 The gardens include outcropped limestone walls on all sides, a horseshoe shaped pool, limestone foot bridges, two levels, and an automobile-related fieldstone bridge.

 It was listed on the National Register of Historic Places in 1997.